Cockatrice/Cockatrice/.github/ISSUE_TEMPLATE.md

    <!-- This repository is ONLY about development of the Cockatrice app.
-        If you have any problems with a server (e.g. registering, connecting, ban...) you have to contact that servers owner/admin.
+        If you have any problems with a server (e.g. registering, connecting, ban...) you have to contact that server's owner/admin.
         Check this list of public servers with webpage links and contact detalis: https://github.com/Cockatrice/Cockatrice/wiki/Public-Servers -->